GSEA-MSigDB/gsea-desktop/scripts/readme.txt

    $HOME/.gsea/java_arguments           (Mac and Linux)
    %USERPROFILE%/.gsea/java_arguments   (Windows)

+That file should be created with a plain-text editor (like NotePad, TextEdit, or emacs) and should have no extension.

 Specifically set the value of the "-Xmx" parameter.
 For example, to start GSEA with 8 GB of memory add the following to the file: